leolee5633/Neural-network-with-one-hidden-layer/README.md

 + How to implement forward and backward propagation.

 # 1 - Packages
-First import all the packages that will be used during this task.
+Here are some useful packages that can be imported into the project.

 + [numpy](https://www.numpy.org) is the fundamental package for scientific computing with Python.
 + [sklearn](http://scikit-learn.org/stable/) provides simple and efficient tools for data mining and data analysis.
 + [matplotlib](http://matplotlib.org/) is a library for plotting graphs in Python.
-+ testCases provides some test examples to assess the correctness of my functions.
-+ planar_utils provide various useful functions used in this repo.

 # 2 - Dataset
 It's usually a good habit to get some visual idea of the dataset that we have in hand, which we can use matplotlib to do so.
 In particular, you might want to ask yourself the following questions: